 Built as a collaboration process between Queensland’s national parks, environmental agencies, and state and local governments, the Stamp House was made to withstand the region’s frequent cyclone activity and minimally impact its environment.
 Featuring a solid structure, the sustainable building makes use of huge cantilevers to diminish the threat from potential flooding and tides.

-Find more resilient products and specification ideas on Source, the definitive online marketplace for building products.
+Find more materials for resilient design on Architizer’s community marketplace for building-products.
 Click here for more information on the best all-in-one specification platform for architects.